Linkage Projects 2020 Round 3 Announcement Banner

 • ask for an amendment to your personal information if it is out of date, incomplete, incorrect, or misleading, and

-• seek review by the Administrative Appeals Tribunal (AAT) of a decision not to allow you access to a document you may have requested or your request to amend your personal record has not been granted.
+• seek review by the Administrative Review Tribunal (ART) of a decision not to allow you access to a document you may have requested or your request to amend your personal record has not been granted.

 What documents may you see?